Center for the Advancement of Multicultural Perspectives on Social Sciences, Arts, and Humanities (CAMPSSAH) Scholars

 Dr. Kimberly Nettles-Barcelón is the inaugural Faculty Director for CAMPSSAH.
 She will work closely with Academic Affairs to strengthen the recruitment, hiring and retention practices under the Impact Recruitment Initiative (IRI) and to support URM faculty especially but also other faculty of color and faculty whose work brings multicultural perspectives in social sciences, humanities and the arts.

-Assistant Professor, Department of Sociology
+Assistant Professor, Classics

-Assistant Professor, Department of Religious Studies
+Assistant Professor, Chicana/o Studies